 “Th[e] authors claimed that the AF4 system setup used in the manuscript was inadequate to provide the requirements for measuring D absolutely.
 The authors concluded that the only possible option is to calibrate the retention time using size standards and channel volume.”

-xxxxx
+To be more precise, we conclude that the only valid option is the usage of the correct physical dimensions of the channel in combination with (the other variants are still possible, but will lead to erroneous results).
+The channel volume itself is not a sufficient information for conducting this calibration.

 “The authors should explain clearly the discrepancy between the measurands in figure 6.
 What is the reason of having different channel thickness and volume for BSA at different cross flow rates (3.5 mL/min and 2.5 mL/min)?
 The methods have the same %z values (12%) so both methods have the same effective channel area.
 It is hard to believe that the channel is getting bigger by 20% at higher cross flow rate.
 Channel dimensions such as thickness and volume (channel length times channel cross section area) should be constant regardless of run conditions and sample type.”

-xxx
+We have included this observation in our revised version.
+It should be stated that this effect only occurred for algorithmic variants which were considered as invalid.
+The calibration variant without usage of the experimentally determined “void peak” is not affected.
+Furthermore, it could be shown in Fig. 10 (newly added in this revision) that is discrepancy between the measurements with different crossflows is completely resolved if the experimental value of tvoid is replaced by its intersectional counterpart i.e. the tvoid one would expect from the data given due to the calibration measurement.

+Thereby, this observed discrepancy strongly supports the hypothesis stated in the first point and is

+reasoned with high probability by the erroneous measurement of the observed void peak itself.

 “The experimental data are not conclusive and obtained only from one of the commercial systems available in the market.
 There are three vendors who manufacture the AF4 system.
 Wyatt technology is one of them.
 The authors should reach out to other two vendors to get the information they need to test the analysis software using the literature data published by other AF4 users. “

+After the remarks for the first reviewer, the conclusions are given in detail in the corrected version of our manuscript.
+The processed literature data have been partially acquired from different vendors than our own device.
+Therefore, it is not necessary to obtain own measurements with devices of the other vendors.